caltechlibrary/opensearch-machine/README.md

 07-add-opensearch.bash
 ```

-At this point you should have Opensearch and opensearch Dashboard running in your virtual machine, ready to explore.
+At this point you should have OpenSearch and OpenSearch Dashboard running in your virtual machine, ready to explore.

 ## Stopping and removing your virtual machine